X11Libre/xserver/CONTRIBUTING.md

 4. If new functions or types are introduced, these should be documented in-code, so we can generate docs directly from the code :)

-5. Use MR tags if you can - if we need some more, just ask.
+5. Use Merge Request tags if you can - if we need some more, just ask.